-Robin will continue to work on the Handbook and add what she has into the format.
+Robin will continue to work on the Handbook to finish it up.
 She asked that everyone continue to review the Handbook (Attachment D) and send comments to the group for discussion by email.
+She would like to finalize the Handbook at the next meeting.
+It will need critical review to finalize

-4. Action Items
+3 Action Items